 Artificial Fragrances Contain Plastic and Formaldehyde

 Why?
 It’s because they disperse particles of formaldehyde and phthalates (thy-lates) into the air.
-Phthalates are small particles of plastic that are used to bind the artificial fragrance molecules together.
-We then breathe in those tiny particles of plastic and they get into our nose and lungs – yikes!
+Phthalates are small particles of plastic that are used to bind artificial fragrance molecules together.
+We then breathe in those tiny particles of plastic, and they get into our noses and lungs – yikes!

 Which Essential Oils to Buy?

-To make these holiday room spray recipes healthy and good for you, you’ve got to start with pure, high quality essential oils.
+To make these holiday room spray recipes healthy and good for you, you've got to start with pure, high-quality essential oils.
 My favorite essential oils company is Young Living (learn more about their oils and starter kits here).
-I personally have experienced their oils to be of much higher quality that most others on the market and I’ve visited two of their farms and have seen their commitment to quality and purity first-hand.
+I personally have experienced their oils being of much higher quality than most others on the market, and I’ve visited two of their farms and have seen their commitment to quality and purity first-hand.
 They have starter kits that make, well, getting started (LOL) with essential oils really easy and fun!

 Holiday Spray Bottle Recipes